discordjs/discord.js/docs/general/updating.md

 ## Presences

 Presences have been completely restructured.
-Previous versions of discord.js assumed that users had the same presence amongst all guilds - with the introduction of sharding, however, this is no longer the case.
+Previous versions of discord.js assumed that users had the same presence amongst all servers - with the introduction of sharding, however, this is no longer the case.

 v9 discord.js code may look something like this: